prosekit/prosekit/.changeset/neat-rockets-shop.md

 ---
+'prosekit': patch
-"@prosekit/lit": patch
+'@prosekit/lit': patch
 ---

 The inline popover can place itself based on the virtual selection element.